About our club

 During his life, he had set up and run several social initiatives under the umbrella of a charity he founded, the Institue for Social Initiatives (ISI).
 After his death, 'ownership' of the books and the walking club passed to the ISI, now renamed the Nicholas Albery Foundation (NAF).
 For several years, the NAF organised the walking club and updated to the book.
 The NAF sent out the club's mailing list, with several hundred members.

 In 2005, the NAF had a reorganisation, and decided to concentrate on other projects and stop actively supporting the walking club and walking books.
 This lead the end of the administrative support in collating and sending a weekly mailing list.
 The club began to run itself, with several members sharing the task of updating the list of walks on the 'this weeks walks' page.

-In 2009, after a difficult period, the NAF reformed again to concentrate on the Natural Death Centre (NDC) and has renamed itself to be the NDC.
+In 2009, after a difficult period, the NAF reformed again to concentrate solely on the Natural Death Centre (NDC) and rebranded itself as the NDC.
 It still receives the royalties from both Time Out books (including the new 2011 editions).
 In recognition of this it pays the club £250 per year for the hosting of this website.

-- Natural Death Centre : aims to support those dying at home and their carers and to help them arrange funerals.
+The Natural Death Centre aims to support those dying at home and their carers and to help them arrange funerals.